containerbuildsystem/osbs-docs/docs/multiarch.rst

 orchestrator build.
 After creating the Koji Build, the orchestrator build must then free any resources used in passing the data.

-This data will be stored in an OpenShift object (perhaps a Secret or ConfigMap) in the worker cluster, and its name will be stored in the OpenShift Build annotations for the worker build.
-To do this the worker cluster's "builder" service account will need to be granted permission to create objects of the appropriate type.
+This data will be stored in OpenShift ConfigMap object in the worker cluster using `create_config_map`_, and its name will be stored in the OpenShift Build annotations for the worker build.
+To do this the worker cluster's "builder" service account will need to be granted permission to create ConfigMap objects.

+The orchestrator build will collect the metadata fragment using `get_config_map`_ when assembling the fragments together with the platform-neutral metadata in `koji_import`_.

-The orchestrator build would then be responsible for removing the OpenShift object from the worker cluster.
-To do this, the worker cluster's "orchestrator" service account will need to be granted permission to get and delete objects of the appropriate type.
+The orchestrator build is then responsible for removing the OpenShift ConfigMap from the worker cluster using `delete_config_map`_.
+To do this, the worker cluster's "orchestrator" service account will need to be granted permission to get and delete ConfigMap objects.

 Submitting builds
 -----------------